AzzaAbdelGhani/Information_Retrieval/README.md

 # Information_Retrieval
-This repository contains the materials for Information Retrieval course in DSSC @ UniTS
+This repository contains the project for the final exam of Information Retrieval course and the material of the course.